ofenbach/catengine/README.md

 alternative: small gifs showing features. code gif?

+# pro version (NOT AVAILABLE ATM) 🏎️
+Another way to support me, is to buy the pro version for 5$
++ no watermark 🚱
++ active development 🖥️
++ sprite support 🖼️
++ save support 💾
++ complete engine documentation 📚

 # donations 💸
 If you feel like supporting my work, feel free to donate: